-Derdack’s Enterprise Alert realizes the automation of operational alerting in enterprise IT and OT (operational technology, like manufacturing assembly lines).
+Derdack’s Enterprise Alert is a highly flexible and powerful platform-like product.
+It realizes the automation of operational alerting in enterprise IT and OT (operational technology, like manufacturing assembly lines).
 The core idea is to fully automate the distribution of critical information.
 Unlike other solutions (e.g. Everbridge) which provide a web mask for manually assembling information and clicking a button to kick start the information distribution, Enterprise Alert fully automates the whole process based on codeless integration, distribution rules, HR scheduling and automated and dynamic information assembly, etc.

 On top of automated alerting, Enterprise Alert provides a fully closed-loop approach by enabling anywhere responses and app-enabled remediation of incidents.
 This is unique in the entire industry.